BBT-DeFi/Tokenization-Template/Staking Token/truffletest/readme.md

     Done 1.require that dividendIn100Scale has changed once. create new variable of tracking the change of dividend.

     Unused 2.require that dividendIn100Scale >= 0.
 But this has a flaw that sometimes, dividend can be 0 too.

+2. admin can not inputdividend percent =0

+  solved by taking the requirement out.